telescopeѲptics.net

 Otherwise, designes are a fine example of creating Maksutov system,

-which is not the easiest thing in any respect.
+which is not a simple task in any respect.
 Note that the spot

 diameter is 1.4" in the f/15, and 1.2" in the f/23.